-If you are deeply wounded, yet courageous enough to say you want to try to see if you can stay together, as a counsellor, we can help.
-Even if you are confused about the direction you want your relationship to take, couples counselling can guide you towards deciding whether you want to stay in the relationship or whether you want to leave.
+If you are deeply wounded, yet courageous enough to say you want to try to see if you can stay together, I can help.
+Even if you are confused about the direction you want your relationship to take, couples counselling can guide you towards deciding whether you want to stay in the relationship or whether you want to leave it.

-Before you can rebuild trust in your relationship, we will help you understand that a heightened state of emotionality is normal after a marriage has been damaged by an affair.
-Through couples counselling, we will show you how to calm the waters so you can feel safe enough to talk to each other again.
-We will examine with you the unacknowledged problems in your relationship that led to the affair.
+Before you can rebuild trust in your relationship, I will help you understand that a heightened state of emotionality is normal after a marriage has been damaged by an affair.
+Through couples therapy, I will show you how to calm the waters so you can feel safe enough to talk to each other again.
+I will examine with you the unacknowledged problems in your relationship that led to the affair.
 What are your unspoken feelings?
 What set the stage for your crisis?
 What can change?
 What must you accept?

 The Benefits of Couples Counselling After an Affair